bondagit/aes67-player-android/README.md

 The AES67 Linux Daemon is an open source Linux application and you can find it at: [AES67 Linux Daemon](https://github.com/bondagit/aes67-linux-daemon)

-Starting from version 2.0 the daemon is now able to capture and compress, using the AAC codec, AES67 sinks and serve them via HTTP Live Streaming supporting scalable audio distribution.
+Starting from version 2.0 the daemon is able to capture and compress, using the AAC codec, AES67 sinks and serve them via HTTP Live Streaming supporting scalable audio distribution.

 The Player is able to playback the live streams up to 6 channels each.